Post updated 4th January 2023

 These are things that aren’t on your website but directly influence your performance on search.
 Examples of this are other websites that link to you (also known as backlinks or external links).
 This is where link building comes into play.
 It’s the process of building quality relationships with higher-performing websites and influencers, and trying to get a relevant link back to your website (or leveraging Digital PR for the best results!).
 By gaining a link from a higher-performing website, they’re effectively vouching for you, and in doing so, they pass on a bit of their power to you – helping boost your Authority and performance.

-What is E-A-T (EAT), and why is it important for SEO?
+What is E-E-A-T (EEAT), and why is it important for SEO?

-In 2013, Google published the ‘Search Quality Guidelines’ document – a 168-page guide that gave SEO’s an insight into what Google sees as a high-quality, trusted site (and would therefore value and rank highly).
-EAT is referenced throughout this document more than 130 times, so understanding EAT and its uses is vital for determining your SEO and content strategy.
+In 2013, Google published the ‘Search Quality Guidelines’ document – a 168-page guide that gave SEOs an insight into what Google sees as a high-quality, trusted site (and would therefore value and rank highly) and regularly updates the guidelines.
+In December 2022, a change was introduced to update their previous acronym (EAT, which stood for Expertise, Authority and Trust) to EEAT, which adds ‘Experience’ to the previous term.
+Understanding EEAT and its uses is vital for determining your SEO and content strategy.

 To have a high level of knowledge or skill in a particular field.
 It’s evaluated primarily at content-level, not at the website or even organisational level.
 Google is looking for content created by a subject matter expert.